Tonsillectomy & Adenoidectomy

-Dr. Barry Rosenblum of Saint Louis Medical Clinic provides expert care for people suffering from tonsillitis in St. Louis, MO.
-Dr. Rosenblum will provide an accurate diagnosis based on your symptoms and recommend the best treatment option for your individual needs.
+The specialists of Saint Louis Medical Clinic provides expert care for people suffering from tonsillitis in St. Louis, MO.
+They will provide an accurate diagnosis based on your symptoms and recommend the best treatment option for your individual needs.
 Learn more and schedule your appointment today!

 Treatment for Tonsillitis and Adenoiditis